HollerLondon/sfMooToolsFormExtraPlugin/README.md

 Introduction
 ------------

-This plugin contains several widgets (and a validator) for use with the [MooTools](http://mootools.net/) javascript framework.
+This symfony plugin contains several widgets (and a validator) for use with the [MooTools](http://mootools.net/) javascript framework.

 Be sure to ./symfony plugin:publish-assets after installation to ensure all the JavaScript and Stylesheet files are in place